-In Monster Hunter Rise, you will find open world exploration for each map, so there will no longer be loading screens between areas.
-The map will just be one large locale to explore seamlessly, just like in Monster Hunter World, but with slightly toned down graphics.
-It also appears that the QOL changes from World when it comes to item management and gathering will continue in Rise.
+In Monster Hunter Rise, there is open world exploration for each map, so there are no longer loading screens between areas.
+The map is just one large locale to explore seamlessly, just like in Monster Hunter World, but with slightly toned-down graphics.
+There are also several QOL changes from past games when it comes to item management and gathering.

-There is a new gameplay element in Rise: the Wirebug.
-This looks like a bug that will always be with the player, similar to the Scoutflies that debuted in World.
+Rise introduces a new gameplay element: the Wirebug.
+It looks like a bug that stays with the player, similar to the Scoutflies that debuted in World.
 With the Wirebug, hunters are able to easily traverse and explore terrain like cliffs and elevated platforms that they wouldn't be able to reach otherwise.
-The Wirebug can also be used to perform special weapon attacks called 'Silkbind attacks', giving players new options in battle.
+The Wirebug can also be used to perform special weapon attacks called 'Silkbind attacks,' giving players new options in battle.

-After doing enough damage with aerial attacks, Wirebug attacks or even getting monsters to hurt each other, you will be able to mount a monster.
-While riding, you can attack other monsters using the one you're currently riding orslam your stead into walls to do some serious damage.
+After doing enough damage with aerial attacks, Wirebug attacks, or even getting monsters to hurt each other, you can even mount a monster.
+While riding, you can attack other monsters using the one you're currently riding or slam your steed into walls to do some serious damage.

 You will need to master all these new mechanics in order to stop The Rampage.

-The Rampage is an unnatural phenomena where monsters of all kinds have joined forces to destroy Kamura Village.
+The Rampage is an unnatural phenomenon where monsters of all kinds have joined forces to destroy Kamura Village.
 You must defend your home from wave after wave of monsters using siege weapons and traps provided to you by the villagers.
-After dispatching enough monsters, the leader of the pack, classified as an 'Apex' monster will appear.
-You must defeat the Apex monster to drive back the monsters and save Kamura village.
+After dispatching enough monsters, the leader of the pack will appear.
+These monsters are classified as Major Threats or Apex monsters.
+Defeating the Major Threats and Apex monster will repel the horde and save Kamura Village.